-Cave Springs is a 1 mile moderately trafficked loop trail located near Kansas City, MO that features a waterfall and is good for all skill levels.
+Cave Springs is a 1 mile moderately trafficked loop trail located near Kansas City, Missouri that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Neat place but some of it is poorly marked and you can end up in someone's backyard

 It is a nice short stroll in the woods, in the city.
 One positive I find is having such a wooded spot essentially in the middle of Kansas City but unfortunately it's just not that large of an area.

 To say there is a waterfall is a bit of a stretch but the area has a lot of neat things to see, is dense with forest, and had plenty of trail options.
 You don't feel like you're in a city at all.

 Nice trails and easy to get through.
 Not much of a cave, but enjoyed the afternoon walking around.

 it was alright, the tree was pretty impressive. overall it was short, and I would hardly consider it a cave